JohnCoene/packer/docs/guide/scaffolds.md

 ℹ Run `bundle` to build the JavaScript files
 ```

-The toy example scaffolded by packer is a but that increments at every click.
+The toy example scaffolded by packer is a button that increments at every click.

 ```r
 packer::bundle()